 The Greater Delaware Valley Chapter is committed to addressing the needs of those living with multiple sclerosis.
 To that end, the chapter has been undergoing an evaluation of its grant system and has determined its funding priorities for the 2011-2015 time periods.
 We are aligning our grant priorities to fund projects that address our organization’s strategic response.
 Funding priority categories are listed below.
 Funding is available for up to $50,000 (please note grants are contingent upon availability of funds).

 In addition to the written proposal, in-person presentations are required.
 Dates are chosen based on the availability of the grant review committee and will not be re-scheduled.
 Presentation guidelines are below.

 Guidelines and application form

-Funding categories: Funding priorities will be announced in April 2015.
+Funding categories: Funding priorities will be announced later this year.